Keto Taco Seasoning

 This post may contain affiliate links.
 See my disclosure policy.

-Chili powder is the backbone of the blend.
-It provides the warm, earthy heat that defines taco seasoning.
-Cumin adds the smoky depth.
-Paprika rounds out the color and gives a mild sweetness without any sugar.
-Garlic powder and onion powder handle the savory base, and oregano ties it all together with a slight herbal note.
+Chili powder is the backbone.
+It provides the warm, earthy heat that makes this blend taste the way it does.
+Cumin adds smoky depth (I use a slightly higher ratio than most recipes because I think it separates a good blend from a flat one).
+Paprika rounds out the color and gives mild sweetness without sugar.
+Garlic powder and onion powder handle the savory base, and oregano ties everything together with a slight herbal note.
 I tested batches with cayenne, smoked paprika, and ancho chili powder before settling on these ratios.

 How much to use